DENG-MIT/reactorch/README.md

 python setup.py install
 ```

+## Requirements

+* PyTorch > 1.5.0 (before 1.5.0, pytorch don't support jacobian)
+* cantera >2.5.0

+Some module might not work with older versions of pytorch and cantera.
+But you stil can have a try with older version to see if it is enough for you.

 ## Usage

 ```python
 import reactorch as rt
 ```

-sample code can be found in `test/Solution_test.py`
+sample code can be found in `test/Solution_test.py` and examples.

 ## Credit